SchlossLab/opf/doc/index.md

 ## Estimate gene counts

-Map reads with bowtie for short reads (Illumina), bwa for long reads (454) and normalize to gene length
+Map reads with bowtie for short reads, bwa for long reads and normalize to gene length

 ### Counts file